youhanasheriff-mako/ai-voice-call/README.md

 - **Commit Messages**: Use clear, descriptive commit messages
 - **Issue First**: For major changes, please open an issue first to discuss

-### Code of Conduct

-This project follows [Google's Open Source Community Guidelines](https://opensource.google/conduct/).
-Please be respectful and inclusive in all interactions.

-### Contributor License Agreement

-Contributions to this project must be accompanied by a [Contributor License Agreement](https://cla.developers.google.com/about) (CLA).
-Visit [https://cla.developers.google.com/](https://cla.developers.google.com/) to see your current agreements or to sign a new one.

-## 🐛 Issues and Support

-- **Bug Reports**: [Create an issue](https://github.com/youhanasheriff-mako/ai-voice-call/issues) with detailed reproduction steps
-- **Feature Requests**: [Open a discussion](https://github.com/youhanasheriff-mako/ai-voice-call/discussions) to propose new features
-- **Questions**: Check existing [discussions](https://github.com/youhanasheriff-mako/ai-voice-call/discussions) or start a new one

 ## 📚 Resources

 - **[Gemini API Documentation](https://ai.google.dev/api/multimodal-live)** - Official API documentation